Some posts contain compensated links. Please read this disclaimer for more info.

 Check-in for international flights is at least 2 hours before departure, 90 minutes for domestic flights.
 You can check in online, and there are self-check-in services offered by four airlines, for instance – Croatia Airlines, Air Canada, Air France, KLM and Korean Air.

 Looking for a little duty-free or airport shopping while you wait for your flight?
-Here is what is on offer:
+Here is what was on offer before the pandemic, and currently some of those stores are closed:

 In addition, if you are feeling a little hungry or thirsty, there is a reasonable choice.
 You can find all the places on the map below.